r--w/pocketbase/README.md

 	log.Print(response.TotalItems)
 }
 ```
-Creating an item with admin user.
-You can pass `map[string]any` or `struct with JSON tags` as a payload:
+Creating an item with admin user (auth via email/pass).
+Please note that you can pass `map[string]any` or `struct with JSON tags` as a payload:

 ```go
 package main